- Quick chainsaw chain Q & As

 - First, always keep your chain lubricated during use by topping up the auto-feed drip oil feeder as needed.

-- Always, sharpen your chains regularly, since they can get more damaged by overheating when they’re dull.
+- Always, sharpen your chains regularly, since blades can get damaged and blunt from overheating if used when dull.

-- Check the condition of the sprocket, if you find the edges to be rounding off and wearing down the chain this can resulting it easily slipping off.
-If this is the case please replace your sprocket.
+- Check the condition of the sprocket, if you find the edges to be rounding off and wearing down the chain can easily slip off.
+If this is the case please replace your sprocket for a new one.

-- Lastly, check the chain tension between cuts, and every time you use your saw; if it’s too loose, there will be a high probability of the chain getting thrown off.
+- Lastly, check the tension of the chain between cuts, and every time you use your chainsaw; if the chain is too loose, there will be a high probability of the chain getting thrown off.
 Likewise, too high a tension might cause the chain to snap, which can be rather dangerous.

 How to avoid tangling a chainsaw?